-WQLN Radio and Television Underwriting Guidelines
+WQLN TV and Radio Underwriting Guidelines

 Underwriting credits on WQLN are essentially informational and non-commercial in nature, and inform the viewer of a few things: first, that your company or organization supports WQLN programming, second of the products or services that you provide, or your mission or special event; and finally, how to contact you.
 They are written in an objective style that listeners and viewers tell us that they respect, appreciate, and have come to expect from WQLN.